patricklafrance/wmfnext-shell/README.md

 ...
 ```

-👉 Start all the projects, refresh the application, and you should now see all the logs twice in the console.
+👉 Start all the applications, then open the dev tools and refresh the application.
+All the logs should be added twice to the console.

 ```
 [shell] Found 1 static modules to register